-Investments are reported at fair values except those investments where it is not practical to estimate fair market value, which is recorded at cost, generally based on current market quotations.
+Investments are reported at fair values except those investments where it is not practical to estimate fair market value which are recorded at cost, generally based on current market quotations.
 All investment income is without donor restrictions as to use.
 Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date (an exit price).
 All transactions are recorded on a trade-date basis.
 The cost of securities sold is determined using the specific identification method.
 The Foundation reviews its investments annually for impairment.
+Management has determined there are no other than temporary losses as of December 31, 2021 and 2020.

-The investments held in brokerage accounts are protected by the Securities Insurance Protection Corporation ("SIPC"), which provides limited insurance in certain circumstances for securities.
+The investments are protected by the Securities Insurance Protection Corporation ("SIPC"), which provides limited insurance in certain circumstances for securities.
 The insurance is limited to \$500,000 and does not protect against investment losses.
 At times, such balances may be in excess of SIPC insured limits.

-Net investment return is reported in the statements of activities and changes in net assets and consists of interest and dividend income, realized and unrealized capital gains and losses, less external and direct internal investment expenses.
+Net investment return/(loss) is reported in the statements of activities and changes in net assets and consists of interest and dividend income, realized and unrealized capital gains and losses, less external and direct internal investment expenses.
 Realized gains and losses are calculated based on the difference between the cost of the investments and the proceeds received from the sale of the respective investments.
 Changes in unrealized gains and losses, net, are calculated based on the change in the difference between the cost and fair values of investments at December 31 of the current year compared to the cost and fair values of investments at December 31 of the prior year.

-Investments at Cost
+Investment at Cost

 The Foundation owns less than 20% in both NRT Holdings, LLC ("NRT Holdings") and AXONIS Therapeutics Inc. ("Axonis").
-These investments are carried at cost (See Note 4).
-Management reviews these investments annually for impairment.
+These investments are carried at cost.
+(See Note 4) Management reviews these investments annually for impairment.